sunil-gumatimath/py/README.md

 This repository is organized into the following directories:

--   `01-variables/`: Contains a script demonstrating the declaration and usage of different data types in Python (strings, integers, booleans, lists, dictionaries).
+- `01-variables/`: Contains a script demonstrating the declaration and usage of different data types in Python (strings, integers, booleans, dictionaries).
 - `02-operations/`: Contains a script demonstrating various arithmetic, comparison, and logical operations in Python.
 - `03-strings/`: Contains basic string operations and examples in Python.
+- `04-lists/`: Contains a script demonstrating various list operations and methods in Python.

 ## Getting Started